ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 ---

+_"It has been an absolute pleasure working with you.
+You did a phenomenal job of creating order from the chaos."_

+&#8212; Fran Gillibrand — Product Manager, NHS England

+---

 _“Ian proved to be a fantastic choice; as well as being one of the most technically adept developers I’ve ever worked with he’s good company and delivers high-quality code in small amounts of time.
 All-in-all a very good hire, and I hope I have the good fortune to work with him again.”_

 &#8212; Joe Steele – Technical Team Leader, Ventura